MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/what-are-messaging-extensions.md

 * Simpler and faster to create and maintain.
 * Message extension uses an API.
-* No extra resources or code for bot logic are required.
+* No additional code or resources for bot logic are required.
 * Ideal for scenarios where the message extension only needs to communicate with a web service and doesn't need any complex logic or state management.
 * Traffic is privatized as they don’t depend on Azure bot infrastructure.
 * Supports search commands.